 Since lupus patients might face complications following delivery, it is important to arrange in advance for someone who will provide proper care to your baby (e.g., your spouse or your parents) while you are undergoing treatment.

 Yes, most women with lupus are able to breastfeed their babies.
+The American Academy of Pediatrics recommends that infants be exclusively breastfed for six months and continued breastfeeding until one year.
 Be patient, as it often takes time for the mother and baby to learn how to breastfeed.
 Do not hesitate to seek help from your doctor or nurse if you face trouble while breastfeeding.
 Nonetheless, lupus mothers may face the following challenges with regard to breastfeeding: